threefoldfoundation/www_mastodon/content/home/index.md

 ## **GET YOUR FREE<br />MASTODON SERVER**

-The ﬁrst s to reserve ThreeFold’s <br>
+The ﬁrst to reserve ThreeFold’s <br>
 Mastodon servers will receive <br>
 full support in hosting and offering storage.
 <br>